Shreyanshi777/CMS/README.md

 # CMS
-content management system
-comple the cms folder by Java *.java then run the main file as Java Main
+content management system written by the gui wirh advance java,swing components are used. compile the cms folder by Java *.java then run the main file as Java Main